 Exchange Control Information.
-Participant may remit foreign currency (including proceeds from the sale of Shares) into or out of Taiwan up to US\$5,000,000 per year without special permission.
-If the transaction amount is TWD500,000 or more in a single transaction, Participant must submit a Foreign Exchange Transaction Form to the remitting bank and provide supporting documentation to the satisfaction of the remitting bank.

-If the transaction amount is US\$500,000 or more, Participant may be required to provide additional supporting documentation to the satisfaction of the remitting bank.
-Participant should consult his or her personal advisor to ensure compliance with applicable exchange control laws in Taiwan.
+The acquisition or conversion of foreign currency and the remittance of such amounts (including proceeds from the sale of Shares) to Taiwan may trigger certain annual or periodic exchange control reporting.
+If the transaction amount is TWD500,000 or more in a single transaction, Participant may be required to submit a Foreign Exchange Transaction Form and provide supporting documentation to the satisfaction of the remitting bank.
+Participant should consult his or her personal legal advisor to ensure compliance with applicable exchange control laws in Taiwan.